The Samvera framework is being used in a wide range of applications to support a variety of use cases including:

 - Digital preservation

-In addition, Samvera provides a number of “solution bundles” which provide more complete solutions in particular areas.
+In addition, Samvera provides two “solution bundles” which provide more complete solutions in particular areas.

 Links below will take you to examples drawn from large institutions and small, libraries to museums and broadcasters, in Europe and the Americas.